Android-for-Python/Camera4Kivy/README.md

 On a desktop the value is a directory that must exist.

-On Android the value can only be `'shared'` or `'private'`, other values default to `'shared'`.
-The value `'shared'` specifies Android shared storage `DCIM/<appname>`.
+On Android and iOS the value can only be `'shared'` or `'private'`, other values default to `'shared'`.

+On Android the value `'shared'` specifies Android shared storage `DCIM/<appname>`.
 The value `'private'` specifies [app local storage](https://github.com/kivy/python-for-android/blob/develop/doc/source/apis.rst#storage-paths) `app_storage_path()/DCIM`.
 If you want a different location use `'private'` and move the resulting file based on the path provided by filepath_callback.

+On iOS the value `'shared'` specifies the iOS Photos App.
+The value `'private'` specifies app local storage.
+For `'shared'` the filepath_callback returns an empty string, for `'private'` it returns the paths to the file in app local storage.

 ##### subdir

 The value replaces the default value of `<subdir>`.
 The subdirectory will be created or added to the Android MediaStore path.
+For iOS when `location='shared'` this is ignored.

 ##### name

 The value replaces the default value of `<name>`, the `.jpg` or `.mp4` extensions will be added automatically.

 Note that it is a characteristic of Android MediaStore that a second capture with the same subdir and name values as the first will not overwrite the first.
 It will create a second file named `<subdir>/<name> (1).jpg`, this name is created by Android MediaStore.
 The MediaStore may crash if it creates too many (31 ?) such names.

+For iOS when `location='shared'` this is ignored.

 #### Select Camera